miso-lims/miso-lims/docs/user_manual/general_navigation.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="My Projects Tab" %}

-A Project in MISO is a grouping of Studies, Samples, and other items.
-Permissions may be set at the project level to control who has access to all of the items contained within a project.

-Clicking the "My Projects" tab at the top of the screen will take you to the Projects list page.
-This is similar to the other list pages, except that it does not appear in the menu on the left side of the screen.
-From the Projects list page,you can click the project links to see view or edit details about a project, or click the "Add" button in the toolbar to create a new project.

-{% include userman-toplink.md %}

-{% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Help Tab" %}
+{% include userman-heading.md section=page.section sub=sub title="Help" %}

-The "Help" tab at the top of the screen will link you to the MISO user tutorials, where you can learn more about how to use MISO by working through a number of exercises.
+The "Help" link near the top right of the screen will link you to this user manual.

 {% include userman-toplink.md %}